Best daily deals

 What should you buy instead of the Blue Yeti X?

-Another XLR-only option is the Logitech Blue Sona, which is a pricier pick at $349, but it’s great for streamers and podcasters who want great recording audio.
-The supercardioid pickup pattern is perfect for picking up only your voice and nothing else in the room, and the built-in signal booster ensures you don’t need a preamp.
+Another XLR-only option is the Logitech Blue Sona, ($349 at Amazon) which is pricier at $349, but it’s great for streamers and podcasters who want great recording audio.
+The super-cardioid pickup pattern is perfect for picking up only your voice and nothing else in the room, and the built-in signal booster ensures you don’t need a preamp.

-Then there’s the smaller Blue Yeti Nano, which is a great budget pick at just $79 USD.
+Then there’s the smaller Blue Yeti Nano, ($48 at Amazon) a great budget pick at just $79 USD.
 You get two polar patterns (cardioid and omnidirectional) and can toggle between the modes directly from the back of the chassis.
-Another budget alternative is the JOBY Wavo POD, which is similarly simple to use, also has two polar patterns (cardioid and bidirectional), and it comes with a pop filter in the box too.
-For $99 USD, it’s a great cheap option for anyone starting out with recording.

 Frequently asked questions about the Blue Yeti X